DataONEorg/hashstore/README.md

 **How do I delete an object if I have the pid?**
 - To delete an object and all its associated reference files, call the Public API method `delete_object` with `id_type` 'pid'.
 - To delete only an object, call `delete_object` with `id_type` 'cid' which will remove the object if it is not referenced by any pids.
-- Note, `delete_object` and `tag_object` calls are synchronized on their content identifier values so that the shared reference files are not unintentionally modified concurrently.
-An object that is in the process of being deleted should not be tagged, and vice versa.
-These calls have been implemented to occur sequentially to improve clarity in the event of an unexpected conflict or issue.
+- Note, `delete_object` and `store_object` are synchronized based on a given 'pid'.
+An object that is in the process of being stored based on a pid should not be deleted at the same time.
+Additionally, `delete_object` further synchronizes with `tag_object` based on a `cid`.
+Every object is stored once, is unique and shares one cid reference file.
+The API calls to access this cid reference file must be coordinated to prevent file system locking exceptions.

 ###### Working with metadata (store, retrieve, delete)